-The tall flank screen walls are set back slightly from the central pedimented building and these have, half-way along them, a further small set back, with the outer lengths being slightly curved in plan.
+The tall flank screen walls are set back slightly from the central pedimented building and these have, half way along them, a further small set back, with the outer lengths being slightly curved in plan.
 The deep coping to the screen walls is continued as a band course across the Mews building and a second band course runs across the whole composition at a lower level.

 Further architectural enrichment is provided by a carved clock dial within the pedimented gable.
 The clock dial retains its decorative single hand.
-Capping the whole ensemble, above the graduated Westmorland slate roof, is a decorative bell-cote or cupola, itself topped with a gilded wind vane.
+Capping the simply be a very inaccurate representation.